• English

 • 90sec (max) video presenting the project (maximum size 30 MB).

-• 2 panels in pdf format, A1 horizontal, with graphic documentation, maximum size 10 MB each.
+• 2 panels in pdf format, A1, with graphic documentation, maximum size 10 MB each.
 The presentation will be generally based on a general plan of the situation, a plan of the location, project plans, sections, details, design processes (sketches, schemes, notes), images (aerial photographs, views, renders, photomontages, photos of scale models, collages) and all other forms of expression to refer to the conceptual approaches.

 • A written description of the project in no more than 200 words.